|

 Interesting characteristics

 Another fascinating property is that the square of an even number is always even, while the square of an odd number is always odd.
-This demonstrates the importance of parity in arithmetic operations and their consequences on outcomes.
+This demonstrates the importance of parity in arithmetic operations and their consequences on results.

 - Characteristic of even numbers: A number is even if it can be divided by 2 without a remainder.

-- Ending: Even numbers end with 0, 2, 4, 6, or 8.
+- Termination: Even numbers end in 0, 2, 4, 6, or 8.

 - General form: An even number can be expressed in the form 2k, where k is an integer.